-The cut that will disproportionately affect BAME women is the abolition of any additional Child Tax Credit for third and subsequent children.
+A cut that will disproportionately affect BAME women is the abolition of any additional Child Tax Credit (and corresponding UC) for third and subsequent children.
 51% of Black African, 65% of Pakistani and 64% of Bangladeshi children live in large families, compared to 30% of those in White British families; in addition, 15% of Black Caribbean, 23% of Black African and 11% of Pakistani children are in lone-parent families with 3 or more children.7 The support that will be cut is significant: in 2014, 872,000 families (including 548,000 in work) received an average of £3,670/year for third and subsequent children.8

-In addition, changes to tax credits and UC, in particular cuts to work allowances in UC and the increased taper rate compared with tax credits for many 'second earners', reduce work incentives and therefore the capacity of women to earn a decent living.
-The government has argued, however, that the changes should be considered more widely: that the cuts were balanced by the introduction of a higher minimum wage for people aged 25+ (the so-called National Living Wage - NLW), and the increased personal tax allowance, claiming that this contributes to creating a high wage, low welfare, low tax economy.
+In addition, changes to tax credits and UC, in particular cuts to work allowances in UC and the increased taper rate compared with tax credits for many 'second earners', reduce employment incentives and therefore the capacity of many women to earn a decent living.

-But those who benefit from the NLW, and those who get most from increased personal tax allowances, are not necessarily the same as those who receive UC/tax credits.
-The Resolution Foundation has calculated that, even taking account of the 'NLW' and tax cuts,
+The government has argued that the changes should be considered more widely: that the cuts were balanced by the introduction of a higher minimum wage for people aged 25+ (the so-called National Living Wage - NLW), and the increased personal tax allowance, claiming that this contributes to creating a high wage, low welfare, low tax economy.
+However, those who benefit from the NLW, and those who get most from increased personal tax allowances, are not necessarily the same as those who receive UC/tax credits.
+The Resolution Foundation has calculated that, even taking account of the 'NLW' and tax cuts, the measures taken since the 2015 summer Budget and Autumn Statement together mean that working